inkandswitch/capstone/README.md

 experienced with a true peer-to-peer stack.)
 By default, installs of the app use a shared cloud server we run on Heroku.

-You can alternatly deploy your own cloud server:
+You can alternately deploy your own cloud server:

 ```console
 $ TODO